 Maybe I’m not the best person to ask about this!
-I’ve resisted as much as possible this year to move to a virtual world (though it’s hard to resist it completely).
+This year, I’ve resisted as much as possible to move to a virtual world (though it’s hard to resist completely).
 I understand the move to a virtual version in the absence of live shows, but I’m not super drawn to an experience when it exists solely as a virtual one.
-Maybe it’s better than having no events at all; maybe not, I don’t know.
-I do think we are going to see more and more events happening online (even as things begin to open up again) – and that’s cool for people who enjoy them – I’m just not convinced it’s a positive move.
+Maybe it’s better than having no events at all; I don’t know.
+I think we will see more and more events happening online (even as things begin to open up again) – and that’s cool for people who enjoy them – I’m just not convinced it’s a positive move.

 On a basic level, I feel that so much time spent looking at and interacting through a screen is detrimental to our collective mental health.
 It certainly is for me.
 This year has made me realise I want to look at a screen less and less.

 Online collaborations, on the other hand, I’m a big fan of!
-I love that I can connect with people in different parts of the world, people I’ve never met, but with whom I share a connection through music.
+I love that I can connect with people in different parts of the world, people I’ve never met but with whom I share a connection through music.
 There’s something beautifully unifying and human about that.
-Of course, with all the collaborations I’ve done, I want to eventually be in the same room as the people I’m working with and connect in the real world.
+Of course, with all my collaborations, I want to eventually be in the same room as the people I’m working with and connect with in the real world.
 For me, that’s always what virtual connections and digital technologies are about – facilitating and organising around what’s happening in the real world rather than a means to an end in themselves.

 What’s next for you?
 What are your future collaboration projects?

-As for collabs I’m working on something very exciting at the moment with some artists I’ve long admired.
-But don’t want to say too much yet!
+As for collaborations, I’m working on something very exciting at the moment with some artists I’ve long admired.
+But I don’t want to say too much yet!
 It’s still in the early stages.

 What is your chief enemy of creativity?

-In specific terms, right now, I think social media is a real problem.
-The need for ongoing ‘engagement’ and always having to have something to say or show and the reduction of creative expression to ‘content’ are all detrimental to creativity.
+In specific terms, I think social media is a real problem.
+The need for ongoing ‘engagement’ and always having to have something to say or show, and the reduction of creative expression to ‘content’ are all detrimental to creativity.

 You couldn’t live without..?